Advanced Controls

 That command writes:

 Downstream consumption should start from handoff_manifest.json.
-The manifest surfaces the filtered corpus path, effective-config artifacts, filter summary, and accepted/rejected counts in one versioned JSON file:
+The manifest surfaces the generated corpus path and stable corpus identity in one versioned JSON file:

 Closed-loop feedback from downstream predictions is still out of scope for this workflow.